kayahr/wastelib/doc/combat.md

 This fallback is not the real firearm damage model.
 It is the penalty case for a non-usable ranged weapon.

-Weapon types `2` and `10` are used by projectile pistols and laser pistols, so the intention here seems to be that a small empty ranged weapon does less damage than a larger empty ranged weapon.
+Weapon types `2` and `10` are used by projectile pistols and laser pistols, so the intent appears to be that a small empty ranged weapon does less damage than a larger empty ranged weapon.

 ### Timing And Interruptibility